 Anti-Bullying Week (ABW) is an annual event coordinated by the Anti-Bullying Alliance that shines a spotlight on bullying and encourages all children, parents and teachers to take action against bullying throughout the year.
 This year’s ABW runs from the 13-17 November with the theme ‘All Different, All Equal’.

-Tootoot gives students a safe voice to be able to report incidents of bullying, cyber bullying, racism, extremism, radicalisation, sexism, mental health and self-harm directly to their place of learning.
+Toot Toot gives a voice for all children/pupils/students; a safe voice to be able to report incidents of bullying, cyber bullying, racism, extremism, radicalisation, sexism, mental health and self harm directly to their place of learning.
 Tootoot gives students an alternative way to disclose their concerns when they are unable to do so face-to-face.

 Children are using technology and exploring the online world from a younger age.
 Thinkuknow are developing a new resource to help build young children's resilience online and give them the skills to explore all the digital world has to offer safely.

 Thinkuknow need a comprehensive picture of the online behaviour of 4-7 year olds and hope you can help us by completing the Parents/Carers survey.